Surveillance: Opposition

 With the advent of programs such as the Total Information Awareness program and ADVISE, technologies such as high speed surveillance computers and biometrics software, and laws such as the Communications Assistance for Law Enforcement Act, governments now possess an unprecedented ability to monitor the activities of their subjects.
 Many civil rights and privacy groups, such as the Electronic Frontier Foundation and American Civil Liberties Union, have expressed concern that by allowing continual increases in government surveillance of citizens we will end up in a mass surveillance society, with extremely limited, or non-existent political and/or personal freedoms.
 Fears such as this have led to numerous lawsuits such as Hepting v.
-AT&T.
+AT&T. Whistleblowers and journalists have also documented significant cases of surveillance abuse.

-Some critics state that the claim made by supporters should be modified to read: "As long as we do what we're told, we have nothing to fear."
+Some critics state that the "nothing to hide" claim made by supporters should be modified to read: "As long as we do what we're told, we have nothing to fear."
 For instance, a person who is part of a political group which opposes the policies of the national government, might not want the government to know their names and what they have been reading, so that the government cannot easily subvert their organization, arrest, or kill them.
 Other critics state that while a person might not have anything to hide right now, the government might later implement policies that they do wish to oppose, and that opposition might then be impossible due to mass surveillance enabling the government to identify and remove political threats.
 Further, other critics point to the fact that most people do have things to hide.
 For example, if a person is looking for a new job, they might not want their current employer to know this.
 Also if an employer wishes total privacy to watch over their own employee and secure their financial information it may become impossible, and they may not wish to hire those under surveillance.

 In December 2017, the Government of China took steps to oppose widespread surveillance by security-company cameras, webcams, and IP cameras after tens-of-thousands were made accessible for internet viewing by IT company Qihoo.